-Importing a Car or other Vehicle From the U.S. or Canada
+Importing a Car or other Vehicle to the U.S. or Canada

 Americans going to Canada to buy an auto happens much less often.
 U.S. regulations are extensive and frequently require vehicle modifications that can be costly.
-We have created separate pages for Importing a Car into Canada from the U.S. and another for Importing a Car into the U.S. from Canada.
+We have created separate pages for Importing a Car into Canada and another for Importing a Car into the U.S.